How to Budget for a Mortgage

 Secondly, create a simple budget and set a goal for yourself for saving.
 Think about it like this.
 If you save $200/month, that’s $2,400 by the end of the year.
 The savings really add up!
 Mortgage lenders want to see proof of your responsible saving.
 Not to mention, you’ll need at least 3.5% of the total cost of the house for a down payment on an FHA (Federal Housing Administration) loan and at least 10% of the total cost for a conventional loan.
 Need some extra help to stay in line with your spending?
 Try out budget tools like Mint.com or Budgetpulse.

 What goes hand in hand with saving?
 Reducing your debt.
 According to Tim Kirchner, former Vice President of MetLife Bank in Irving, Texas, “Paying off debt tops saving in terms of priorities because of the interest payments on the debt, which exceeds the amount of interest they can earn on their savings,” Kirchner says.
 “Lenders want to see that you are managing your debt and keeping your credit card balances low.”
-If you’re not sure which debts to pay off first, check out this debt payoff calculator.
+If you’re unsure which debts to pay off first, check out this debt payoff calculator.